Privacy and Security in Blockchain

 Data security with blockchain

-In the future, a blockchain network might be in charge of managing personal data like Social Security numbers, driver’s licenses, and employment histories.
+In the future, a blockchain security network might be in charge of managing personal data like Social Security numbers, driver’s licenses, and employment histories.
 Voters and authorities will decide whether this network should be public or private and whether a private personal data solution should be under government control.

 Healthcare security belongs in the same conversation, and even while the data is safely tucked away in the customary layers of security protocols, it is still unclear how comfortable we are making medical information accessible in a digital network with a worldwide reach.